Zannael/ConstraintFinder/README.md

   - doc_path is the path from where the model reads the sentences on which it makes predictions.
 The format of this document is the same as described before.
   - w2vec_model=wvec, the object returned from the training.

-**If you want to make predictions without training before, using a pretrained model, make sure you know exactly the length value and you have stored the wvec object (e.g. with pickle).**
+**If you want to make predictions without training before, using a pretrained model, make sure you know exactly the length value and you have stored somewhere the wvec object (e.g. with pickle).**

 For TF model: